Where Our Roots Lie/Donde de Sostienen Nuestras Raíces

 Max Trumpower is an artist from Charlotte, North Carolina.
 Trumpower currently lives and works in Boone, North Carolina at Appalachian State University.
 They are a candidate for their BFA in Studio Art with a concentration in painting, and a secondary concentration in ceramics as they plan to graduate in May 2022.
 Trumpower utilizes a combination of sgraffito, oil painting, and other drawing methods within their work.
 Trumpower focuses on figurative work within their ceramics, completing these works with layers of oil paint.
 They are also interested in implementing found materials within their ceramics, and they experiment with different types of metals and building methods.
 Their current work focuses on the intersection between their Catholic upbringing and their queer identity.
 Trumpower has also received the Jody and Peter Petschauer scholarship, where they were fully funded to attend a summer workshop at the Penland School of Crafts.
 Max has participated in several group showings at the Nth Gallery located in Boone, NC in 2021.
 They had also been an intern this past summer at the Reynolda House Museum of American Art, where they were also a guest speaker leading a presentation about the queer artists that were included in Reynolda’s collection.
 After they graduate, they hope to attend a post-baccalaureate program and receive an MFA in ceramics in the near future.

 The Weight of the World

-Bio: Abe Krell is a senior at AppState studying Geographic Information Systems and Community and Regional Planning.
+Artist biography: Abe Krell is a senior at AppState studying Geographic Information Systems and Community and Regional Planning.
 He is a member of the Chancellor's Scholars Program and the president of the Appalachian Geographical Society.
-Other than his artwork, he enjoys reading, running, seeing live music, and collecting music memorbilia.
+Other than his artwork, he enjoys reading, running, seeing live music, and collecting music memorabilia.